arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-2.md

     ...
 ```

-In all cases, as you see, it's a wrapped function with the signature:
+In all cases, as you see, there is a function with the signature:

 ```haskell
 Generator :: Random -> Size -> data
 ```

+wrapped inside a container.

+You can imagine a Generator as the recipe describing the shape and rules of the desired test data: you can manipulate it in its container prior the execution, and combine it to build more elaborated generators.<br/>
+When you are done, you feed it with a source of randomicity and a concrete size, so it starts emitting actual data.

-The wrapping structure is designed to allow monadic effects, so to easily combine generators.
+The wrapping structure is designed to allow monadic effects, composing it is no different than composing Options, Eithers, Promises and other structures from the functional space.

 ### Shrinkers
 A last little note before getting our hands dirty.<br/>
 I mentioned that, when PBT libraries find a counterexample, they narrow down it to the minimum relevant value, to simplify your life.
 This operation is performed by the so called *shrinkers*.
 You don't need to deal with them directly just yet: just be informed that, once you created a generator, in some libraries you need to wrap it into a more sophisticated structure, called `Arbitrary`, which adds shrinking capabilities.
 That's true in the QuickCheck family libraries.
 Other libraries have integrated shrinkers, and they derive a shrinker the moment you define a generator, making sure that the same domain preconditions used during generation are preserved while shrinking.

 Shrinking is probably the most useful feature of a PBT library because it generates counterexamples in which every element is relevant to the failure.
-It`s easily your best allied during debugging and troubleshooting.
+It's easily your best allied during debugging and troubleshooting.

 ## Code, finally

 Each library defines default generators for most types.
-Let's finally write a real, runnable property test usinh a default generator:
+Let's finally write a real, runnable property test using a default generator:

 ```csharp
 using FsCheck;